LEICA 35MM F1.4 SUMMILUX-M ASPH FLE

 While the comparison shots show the ASPH and ASPH-FLE to be comparable in terms of wide open sharpness, in normal day to day shooting I feel the FLE is markedly sharper and has more depth of field at F1.4.
 I suspect the increased depth of field is why the bokeh is busier.
 On the plus side, the added depth of field makes the FLE easier to shoot at F1.4.
 The corner and edge-to-edge sharpness has improved slightly with the FLE, and again, that is at the consequence of the bokeh.
 In real world shooting the differences in bokeh do not amount to much.
 The tree branches above are a worst case (test) scenario with a very busy, very deep background.

 Lastly, on the topic of focus shift, I find focus-shift to be a non-issue with the 35mm 'Lux FLE.
-Focus shift was noticeable in its predecessor, but could be managed.
-With the new FLE version give zero thought (or worry) to focus shift.
+Focus shift was noticeable in its predecessor (Leica 35mm F1.4 Summilux-M ASPH (Pre-FLE)), but could be managed.
+With the new 35mm FLE version, I give zero thought (or worry) to focus shift.

 - A 35mm lens does not require fast shutter speeds, 1/60th is usually sufficient.